fabiscafe/fcgu/README.md

 #### Manjaro
 Manjaro uses an own repository and **is not** compatible to Arch Linux.
 Based on experiences this repository will not work for Manjaro or will break your desktop at any point.

+### Will you push the PKGBUILDs to the AUR?
+In order to do this, the PKGBUILDs would need a lot of extra work and testing, just for the packaging part.
+Because time is a very limited resource that's not possible to do right now (and not planned for the future).